FICTURE7/CoCSharp/README.md

   * Includes some classes containing packet definition.
 Such as: AllianceWarLogPacket, OwnHomeDataPacket etc...

 ## Usage
-CoCSharp is trying to implement most the Clash of Clans features and also trying be easy as possible to use.<br>
+CoCSharp is trying to implement most the Clash of Clans features and also trying be easy as possible to use.
-This info is currently out of date, will update soon. :]
+Here are some examples.

 ### Networking
 CoCSharp.Networking implements the `SocketAsyncEventArgs` async model.